Pear Relish Recipe – Sweet & Savory Come Together Beautifully!

 3. Place all ingredients into large stock pot and bring to boil.
 (Stir often, it will stick to bottom of pot.)
 Simmer for about 20 minutes, or until reduced & thick.

-4. Ladle into sterilized canning jars, screw on canning lids and water-bath can for 20 minutes)
+4. To water-bath can: Ladle into hot sterilized ½ pint canning jars, screw on canning lids and water-bath can for 20 minutes)

 FULL BATCH PEAR RELISH RECIPE – (8) 1/2-Pint Jars